espressif/vscode-esp-idf-extension/docs/PARTITION_TABLE_EDITOR.md

 ## Steps

-- Open any IDF where you want to have custom partition table.
+- Open any IDF Project where you want to have custom partition table.
 - Set `CONFIG_PARTITION_TABLE_CUSTOM` in the menuconfig and set your partition table csv file name.
-- Launch command palate using <kbd>F1</kbd>, and select `Open Partition Table Editor`.
+- Launch command palette using <kbd>F1</kbd>, and select `Open Partition Table Editor`.
-  > If there is no partition table file created based on the `` config, set via menuconfig, we will create an empty file.
+  > If there is no partition table file created based on the `CONFIG_PARTITION_TABLE_CUSTOM` config, set via menuconfig, we will create an empty file.
 - Once partition table editor is open, you can edit your partition table, as you desire.
 For more info please refer to [this article](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html).
 - Once you're satisfied press `Save` to save the changes made by you, _this will override the content of csv file_
 - Now you can click the `Build & Flash` button on the top-right, to build & flash the partition table to the chip.